2.3 Accounting Principles and Quotas

 All accounting of Pouta resources is done using Billing Units (BUs).

 Academic research customers can have their resource use paid for by the Ministry of Education and Culture.
 For commercial customers or academic customers who require more than what is granted from the Ministry paid-for allocation, we have billing unit packages for purchase.

 For more information about which category your project falls into, please visit the Accounts and Projects page.

 Accounting of resources

-Please note that virtual machines consume BUs regardless of their state.
+Please note that virtual machines consume BUs regardless you are using them or not.
 This means that a shut down or suspended virtual machine still consumes BUs.
-The only way to stop a virtual machine from consuming BUs is terminating it.
+You can find more information about different states of virtual machine and their BU consumption on virtual machine lifecycle page .
 The minimum accounting time for a virtual machine is one hour.

 |Previous chapter||One level up||Next chapter|